loum/nparcel/doc/source/interfaces/ondelivery.rst

 Parcels (``job_items``) within Toll Parcel Portal that exhibit these traits are extracted via the SQL query provided by :meth:`nparcel.table.jobitem.uncollected_jobitems_sql`.
-From here, ``npondeliveryd`` will poll the alternate interfaces for a delivered event.
+From here, ``topondeliveryd`` will poll the alternate interfaces for a delivered event.

 Delivery Partner Aware
 ^^^^^^^^^^^^^^^^^^^^^^